 Encryption and password handling

 PDF 1.5 documents support using up to two passwords for a document: an owner access password and a user access password.
 When a user opens an encrypted PDF file, password input will be asked for from that user.
 Entering either the user or owner password will enable opening the document and displaying its contents on the screen.
 Opening a document with the user password however, will limit possible additional operations on the document, depending on what the document’s creator has restricted.
+Users can select an encryption type, and choose to enter the password during the printing process or to use the same preset password for every printed document.

 Supported document compression types